Chapter 8. Execution Model and Tool Catalog¶

 - partial success;

-- an external service responding later than expected.
+- an external service responding later than the expected window.

 If idempotency is not built into execution design, the agent starts doing exactly the kinds of duplicate actions that are already painful in ordinary systems.